jetty/jetty.project/jetty-start/src/main/java/org/eclipse/jetty/start/README.txt

 It makes use of executable JAR that builds the classpath and then executes jetty.

-To run with the demo module:
+To run with the demo:

+  java -jar start.jar --enable=demo
-  java -jar start.jar MODULES=demo
+  java -jar start.jar

 To run with the default modules: